What is Glycemic Diet?

 - Hard-Boiled Eggs or omelets served with slices of multigrain bread

 Having a balanced diet is crucial when it comes to minimizing the harmful effects of diabetes.
-Continue to have the typical meal containing roti, dal, sabzi, and curd.
-The only thing you should do is to replace the ingredients with healthy ones.
+Continue to have the typical meal containing roti, dal, veggies, and curd.
+The only thing you should do is to replace the ingredients with healthy ones in your diet chart.

 - Cereals or Carbs: Instead of wheat, go for roti prepared from oats or jowar.
 If you are fond of rice, switch to brown rice which is rich in fiber.
 White rice has a high Glycemic Index which is a measure of the blood sugar amount released into the bloodstream when the food is digested.
 Quinoa is a class of whole grains that have good protein and fiber content.